dbaudio-soundscape/db-Soundscape-AAX-Console-Plugin-for-AVID-S6L/README.md

-# Soundscape AAX Plug-in
+# d&b Soundscape AAX Console-Plugin for AVID S6L

-Copyright (C) 2017-2019, d&b audiotechnik GmbH

-## What is the Soundscape Plug-in

-The d&b Soundscape Plug-in allows the positioning of sound objects in a Soundscape system from any Avid S6L console using the OSC protocol.
+## The d&b Soundscape AAX Console Plug-in enables the AVID S6L Consoles to control En-Scene and En-Space object parameters of any desired sound object on the DS100 Platform directly from the console surface using the OSC protocol.

+The d&b Soundscape AAX Console Plug-in provides a user interface for control but it also includes the standards to store and recall these parameters values with the scene memory of the console

+The d&b Soundscape AAX Console Plug-in is designed to work with d&b Soundscape and the d&b DS100.

-For more information about Soundscape visit www.dbaudio.com or www.dbsoundscape.com.
+For more information about the d&b Soundscape system, go to www.dbaudio.com and www.dbsoundscape.com.

+## Features

+d&b Soundscape integration for AVID S6L via AAX Plug-In to control d&b Soundscape object parameters of any desired sound object directly from the console surface and the console scene memory

+Controllable Soundscape Parameters:

+En-Scene object parameters:
+-	X position (absolute or relative to a coordinate mapping)
+-	Y position (absolute or relative to a coordinate mapping)
+-	SPREAD
+-	Delay mode
+En-Space object parameters:
+-	Reverb send level

-## Requirements
+## Requirements:

+-	AVID S6L Console with installed AAX Console Plug-in
-* d&b DS100 Signal Engine with active En-Scene license.
+-	d&b DS100 Signal Engine with active En-Scene and / or En-Space license.
-* Avid S6L console running VENUE 5.7 or later.
-* d&b Soundscape AAX Plug-in.
+-	DS100 and S6L Console connected to the same Ethernet Network (to establish the OSC communication).

-## Installation
+## available Plugin-formats:

-1. Copy the .aaxplugin file into a folder named "AAX Plug-Ins" on an USB memory drive.
-2. Insert the USB drive into one of the S6L console's USB ports.
-3. Ensure that the console is in Configuration mode.
-4. On the S6L console, navigate to the Options > Plug-ins screen.
-5. Select your USB drive from the Device dropdown menu.
-5. Select the d&b Soundscape Plug-in from the list and click on Install.
+The Plugin is available for the AVID S6L platform in the format:
+-	64-bit AAX DSP plug-in